drvinceknight/cfm/nbs/chapters/01-using-notebooks/main.md

 Markup languages differ in complexity:

 - \\(\LaTeX\\) is incredibly sophisticated and has a huge range of capabilities.
-- Markdown is designed to be simple with just a few specific annotations to remember.
+- Markdown is designed to be basic with a few specific annotations to remember.
 <!-- #endregion -->